adrazen/cs140e-final-project/labs/11-user-process/README.md

 <img width="200" alt="image" src="https://user-images.githubusercontent.com/40475205/158266585-2ce35bf9-eccd-46bd-a091-b67c245a1e24.png">

-In today's lab, you'll write some assembly to jump to user mode and execute user code.
+In today's lab, you'll write some assembly to switch to user mode and execute user code.
 You'll also implement key parts of a low level equivalence check that will combine single-stepping with hashing to check that the user register values you're seeing match up with the rest of the class.
+Finally, you'll write code to enable breakpoints (crucial for single-stepping) and replace our staff version with your own.
 This lab builds on the prior interrupts and debugging labs and will prepare us to dive into virtual memory.